louis-esco/top-curriculum/advanced_html_css/accessibility/accessibility_auditing.md

 ### Introduction

-Now that you are equipped with the necessary knowledge to make your websites more accessible to many users, the question arises: How can we verify the correct implementation of a11y features?
+The question arises: How can we verify the correct implementation of a11y features?
 Are there any mistakes to be corrected, or potential improvements to be made?
 In this lesson, we will answer those questions to help push your a11y skills over the top.

 ### Lesson overview